telerik/kendo-react-dropdowns/docs/autocomplete/index.md

 ### Features

 The AutoComplete allows you to disable it by setting the [`disabled`]({% slug api_autocomplete_kendouiforreact %}#disabled-booleandefault-false) configuration property to `true`.
-When diabled, the component is visible, but does not function.
+When disabled, the component is visible, but does not function.

 By default, `disabled` is set to `false`.